FunnyFinger/Dynamic-Sliders-ComfyUI/README.md

 ---

+## 🚀 Usage Instructions

+1. Add the **Dynamic Sliders Stack** node to your graph.
+2. Set the `slider_count` field (e.g., 5 sliders).
+3. Adjust the maximum value for the highest value slider via `sliders_max` and all sliders will adjust proportionally.
+4. Adjust the target total sum value for all sliders via `sliders_sum` and all sliders will adjust accordingly while maintaining their offsets (only effective when Sum Lock is off).
+5. Optionally set individual titles for each slider.
+6. Adjust the sliders as needed in many modes: individually, proportionally (via `sliders_max`), offset (via `sliders_sum` with lock off), sliders_sum with sum-lock mode, individually with sum-lock mode.
+7. Connect the `SLIDER_WEIGHTS` output port to the slider receiver node and set the index to the required slider number.
+8. Combine this custom node with other custom nodes like prompt composer to give controllable weight for parts of your prompt.
+9. Right-click the node for utilities such as Average All, Reset All, Max All and Min All.

+---
 ## 🎯 Contributing

 We welcome contributions!
 If you have suggestions for improvements or new features, please [open an issue](https://github.com/FunnyFinger/Dynamic_Sliders_stack/issues) or [submit a pull request](https://github.com/FunnyFinger/Dynamic_Sliders_stack/pulls).